 When to Seek a Limited Conservatorship

 It can be challenging to know when to seek a limited conservatorship.
 For instance, if your parent is aging and has been diagnosed with dementia or Alzheimer’s and is showing signs of no longer being able to care for themselves physically and financially, a limited conservatorship may be the safest way to ensure they will be taken care of through this difficult life transition.

 If your developmentally disabled child is soon entering adulthood, difficulties can arise in many areas of your child’s life.
+Developmental disabilities like Autism or Down Syndrome can be reasons to seek a limited conservatorship.
 For example, if your child will be 18 years old soon but is still attending public school, your rights as a parent will become limited once the child becomes a legal adult under the law.
 A limited conservatorship will help you continue to be informed of all educational decisions.
 This carries over to healthcare, as well.
 If your child turns 18 years old, healthcare providers must defer to your child concerning healthcare procedures, no matter the level of developmental disability.
 The limited conservatorship will protect your child by guaranteeing that you will continue your role as the decision-maker.